tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 instruction.
 Otherwise, in `bb1`, we encounter our last control instruction:
 `MatchFail`.
 This aborts the program.

+### Cleaning up

+You might notice that this IR snippet leaves something to be desired.
+For one, we have an unconditional jump from `bb0` to `bb2` and `bb2` has no other incoming control flow from any other blocks.
+It seems like we should be able to smush the contents of `bb2` into `bb0` instead.

+You might also notice that the closure parameter is completely unused.
+We could get rid of it because nothing uses `v0`.

+Last, you might notice that, similar to the first example with the list, we have two constant operands to an instruction that seems like it should be able to be computed at compile-time.

+Some good news: all of these can be dealt with using very generic compiler passes over the IR.

 ## Some optimization passes

 ## Design decisions: what's up with SSA?